UNRWA says Israeli strike hit Gaza food aid center, killing 1 staffer and wounding 22 others

 After Israeli officials presented a detailed report early this year alleging that UNRWA staff took part in the Oct.
 7 attack as agents of Hamas, the Biden administration and many other Western nations that have long provided the cash to keep it running suspended funding to the U.N agency.

+Satterfield wrote in a letter to congress that the U.S. had received "no allegations, evidence or reports of incidents of Hamas diversion or theft of U.S. or other assistance or fuel from U.N. delivered assistance from any of our partners or from the Government of Israel since humanitarian assistance was resumed in Gaza on October 21st."

+Satterfield's assessment was revealed in a Feb.
+3 letter sent to President Biden by a small group of Democratic senators, pushing the White House to review the provision of U.S. aid to Israel in light of developments in the war in Gaza.

-The U.N. has launched an independent investigation into the Israeli allegations, and the U.S. and other nations have said future funding will depend very much on those findings and the action taken by the global body.
+The U.N. has launched an independent investigation into the Israeli allegations that UNRWA staff members were involved in the Oct.
+7 attack, and the U.S. and other nations have said future funding will depend very much on those findings and the action taken by the global body in response.

 But the future of UNRWA's international cashflow remains very much in question.